A. Company Overview

 The board or CSR Committee shall ensure that its Implementing partners are entities registered as Trusts or Society or Company or Section 8/Section 25 company or certified technology incubators or through collaborative projects with other corporate.

-These agencies will be screened based on ACL Mobile Limited’s internal screening criteria to ascertain the entity’s credibility and its ability to execute the proposed projects.
+These agencies will be screened based on ACL Mobile Private Limited’s internal screening criteria to ascertain the entity’s credibility and its ability to execute the proposed projects.
 The CSR Committee will oversee implementation and monitoring of all CSR projects / programs with periodic visits and reports.

-The approval of the CSR policy and overall oversight is the responsibility of ACL Mobile Limited’s Board of Directors.
+The approval of the CSR policy and overall oversight is the responsibility of ACL Mobile Private Limited’s Board of Directors.
 The responsibility of the CSR committee is to promote the strategy and administer and execute the policy through implementing partner(s).

 The CSR committee is to ensure that projects/programs are compliant with this Policy and are monitored and reported effectively.